The Tyger- William Blake- Poem Summary

 POEM INTRODUCTION:

 The poem 'The Tyger' was written in the collection Songs of Experience published in the year 1794.
-William Blake goes to a tremendous extent in order to describe the creation 'Tiger'.
+William Blake goes to a tremendous extent in order to describe the creation of 'Tiger'.
 He uses the spelling ‘TYGER’ instead of ‘TIGER’ to enrich the poetic beauty.
 All through the poem he questions the creation and the authority i.e. the creator.
 The first and the last stanza are the same, with a slight difference.
 This helps to set a picture for the readers till the end and it almost helps the temperament to remain with them for quite a long period even after reading it.

 POEM: